-Headlands Center for the Arts seeks to support in-progress, community-based projects led by artists.
-The organization especially wishes to support work that is developed in partnership between artists and Bay Area businesses, organizations, or others that focus on one or more of the following:
+Headlands Center for the Arts seeks to support in-progress, community-based projects led by artists via a new initiative during the COVID-19 pandemic: The Community Rapid Response Fund.
+Headlands especially wishes to support work that is developed in partnership between artists and Bay Area businesses, organizations, or others that focus on one or more of the following:

 - Health, safety, and risk management for workers and neighbors

 - Preservation of legacy/historic community resources

 The purpose of Headlands’ support is to provide rapid funding to help such work continue.